kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   Reference to a tls container.
 This option works with Octavia, when this option is set then the cloud provider will create an Octavia Listener of type TERMINATED_HTTPS for a TLS Terminated loadbalancer.

-  Format for tls container ref: `https://{keymanager_host}/v1/containers/{uuid}`
+  Format for tls container ref: `https://{keymanager_host}/v1/containers/{uuid}` Check `container-store` parameter if you want to disable validation.

+* `container-store`
+  Optional.
+Used to specify the store of the tls-container-ref, e.g. "barbican" or "external" - other store will cause a warning log.
+  Default value - `barbican` - existence of tls container ref would always be performed.

+  If set to `external` format for tls container ref will not be validated.

 * `max-shared-lb`
   The maximum number of Services that share a load balancer.
 Default: 2